1967 Free arm with inbuilt decorative stitches.

 These are the photos at the auction house, it was pot luck, as I did not have a chance to inspect the machine prior to bidding on it.

-The machine is being repaired by Mike at Anne bonny’s locker and I have sourced a parts machine, that has the extension table, accessories compartment and a beaten up case.
-When I have it all back together and complete, I will post some more pictures below.
+The machine has been repaired by Mike at Anne bonny’s locker and I have sourced a parts machine, that has the extension table, accessories compartment and a beaten up case.
+The case will never be very good but I have attempted to repair it somewhat.